Provinces of the Netherlands: History

 Nearly all Dutch provinces can trace their origin to a medieval county or duchy, as can the provinces of regions in Belgium.
 Their status changed when they came under a single ruler who centralised their administration, reducing their powers.
-There were 17 in total: from these unified Netherlands, seven northern provinces from 1588 formed the Republic of the Seven United Provinces, namely Holland, Zeeland, Gelderland, Utrecht, Friesland, Overijssel and Groningen.
+There were 17 in total: from these unified Netherlands, seven northern provinces from 1588 formed the Republic of the Seven United Provinces, namely three counties of Holland and Zeeland, the duchy of Gelderland, and the Lordships of Utrecht, Friesland, Overijssel and Groningen.

-The Republic's lands also included Drenthe (one of the 17, but without the autonomous status of the others), and parts of the Duchy of Brabant, Duchy of Limburg and County of Flanders, which were considered to be "conquered lands" and were governed directly by the States General, hence their name Generality Lands.
-They were called Staats-Brabant, Staats-Limburg and Staats-Vlaanderen, meaning "governed by the States General".
+The Republic also included the country of Drenthe, which retained its own provincial institutions but was not represented in the States General, as well as several territories governed directly by the States General as Generality Lands.
+These included Staats-Brabant, comprising much of the northern part of the Duchy of Brabant and lying largely in the present-day province of North Brabant; Staats-Vlaanderen, comprising the northern part of the County of Flanders and corresponding largely to present-day Zeelandic Flanders; and Staats-Overmaas, consisting of the State-held portions of the Lands of Valkenburg, Dalhem and 's-Hertogenrade, mostly within present-day Dutch Limburg.
+Staats-Overmaas was distinct from the historic Duchy of Limburg, which remained in the Spanish and later Austrian Netherlands which became present day Belgium.
+From 1715, the Generality Lands also included Staats-Opper-Gelre, formed from part of Upper Guelders and centred on Venlo, which likewise forms part of the present-day province of Dutch Limburg.

 Each of these "Netherlands" had a high degree of autonomy, cooperating with each other mainly on defense and foreign relations, but otherwise keeping to their own affairs.

 On 1 January 1796, under the Batavian Republic, Drenthe and Staats-Brabant became the eighth and ninth provinces of the Netherlands.
 The latter, which had been known as Bataafs Brabant (English: Batavian Brabant), changed its name to Noord-Brabant, North Brabant, in 1815 when it became part of the United Kingdom of the Netherlands, which also contained (then) South Brabant, a province now in Belgium.
 This new unified state featured the provinces in their modern form, as non-autonomous subdivisions of the national state, and again numbering 17, though they were not all the same as the 16th century ones.
 In 1839, following the separation of Belgium, the province of Limburg was divided between the two countries, each now having a province called Limburg.
 A year later, Holland, the largest and most populous of the Dutch provinces, was also split into two provinces, for a total of 11.
 The 12th province to be created was Flevoland, consisting almost entirely of reclaimed land, established on 1 January 1986.